 Cambridge Upper School (grades 9-12) takes a unique and dynamic approach to teaching the standard high school coursework.
 With blended courses that combine math, science, and technology or literature, art, and history students gain a deeper understanding of the material, make stronger connections, and enhance academic achievement.

-The Study, Organization, and Communication Skills program provide students with strategies that address executive function weaknesses.
+The Study, Organization, and Communication Skills program provides students with strategies that address executive function weaknesses.

 Cambridge School takes pride in its ongoing commitment to providing students with the technological tools to help them thrive in a world of continual change.

 Some regression is expected for all children over the summer months, but learning different children are often profoundly affected by the lapse in instruction.
 Summer programs focusing on remedial, accelerated, or enriched learning have been shown to have a positive effect on the knowledge and skills of students.

 Contrary to popular belief, dyslexia is not a vision problem, and dyslexics do not see words backward.